bigewiki/honors-api/README.md

 No parameters required, use the story id in the path to get the tasks and comments related to that story
 ex: /stories/1

+### POST requests

+#### /stories

+Will create a new story, requires, at the very least, a string value for the name parameter.

+name: string (required)
+description: string (optional)
+priority: string (optional)
+dependency: int (optional) - this if a foreign key relating to the id of the parent story
+time-size: int
+epic-id: int - this is a foreign key relating to the id of the parent epic

 ## SPRINTS

 ### GET requests